Arts + Culture + Education

 From world-renowned performances to lectures and festivals, the JCC offers a plethora of arts, cultural and educational programming.

-The Active Life Program seeks to enrich the lives of older adults in the Jewish community and the community-at-large through educational, cultural, social and recreational opportunities.
+The Active Life Program seeks to enrich the lives of adults in the Jewish community and the community-at-large through educational, cultural, social and recreational opportunities.

 The Berman Center for the Performing Arts is more than a theatre, it’s a community!
 Through live performances, films, master classes, festivals and streaming events, The Berman delivers the best in cultural arts programming to audiences of Southeast Michigan.